Manpack VHF-L transceiver

 the transmitter (AFC).

-The transmitter section is shown at the top (in red).
+The transmitter section is shown at the top.
 The modulator

 at the right mixes the audio signal from the microphone with a